alvercau/Project_McNulty/Process_and_results.md

 ## 5. Results

-For all commuters, the best model is Decision Tree, with about 8% accuracy.
+For all comuters, the best model is Decision Tree, with about 8% accuracy.
 When trying to do predictions on a voting Classifier, the kernel consistently dies.

-For females commuters, the best model is a combination of Decision Tree and Random forests (soft vote, weights 1 and 5 respectively, parameters of each model tuned with GridSearch), which has an accuracy of about 13%.
+For females comuters, the best model is a combination of Decision Tree and Random forests (soft vote, weights 1 and 5 respectively, parameters of each model tuned with GridSearch), which has an accuracy of about 13%.
 The subset of the data for which relatively good predictions were made was selected for visualisation purposes, with the probabilities of a bike ending up in a given  end station from a given start station.